M4tt-/kafka-python-postgres-etl/README.md

 There are two main goals:
 1. To (reliably) monitor and store real-time streaming data from a *fleet* of vehicles.
-2. To demonstrate how the infrastructure for such an application may be automatically provisioned (IAAC).
+2. To demonstrate how the infrastructure for such an application may be automatically provisioned (IAC).

 Here's a short blurb about how it works: